teambit/docs/docs/resources/migration.md

 First, let's go through the fundamental changes between the legacy version of Bit and Harmony:

 **Component structure** - Harmony is opinionated when it comes to structuring components in the file system.
 Each component must be in its own directory.
 **Dependencies** - Harmony doesn't allow relative import statements between components.
 Each Bit component always has a local, compiled module in `node_modules` - use them for all Bit component import statements in your code.
 **Environments** - Harmony features a new approach for compilers/testers called [environments](building-with-bit/environments).
 **Configuration** - In harmony config is managed in a new file format - `workspace.jsonc`.
 **Module names** - In harmony we removed the `@bit` prefix, and instead components are now pre-fixed by `@<account_name>`.
 **Scopes** - Collections in v15 are called **Scopes**.
 **Documentation** - Component docs is now a local development workflow feature using MD/MDX formats.
 **Live playground** - Live component playground is now a local development workflow feature and not managed in [bit.dev](https://bit.dev)

 ### New Features

-Here's just a sample of the added features that Harmony provides, and the list is ever-growing.

 One of the main leaps forward in Harmony is that it is extremely extendible - so Harmony's feature set is constantly expanding.
-That said, these are the major new features that have been introduced with Harmony:
+That said, here's a sample of the major new features that have been introduced with Harmony:

-* **Component Development Environments** Shareable components which contain the configurations for the full component lifecycle, to both reduce setup time and introduce component development standardization across the organization
+* **Component Development Environments** Shareable components which contain configurations for the full component lifecycle, to both reduce environment setup time and to introduce component development standardization across the organization
 * **Documentation** Use `.docs.` files to document your components at source
 * **Compositions** Use `.compositions.` files to demonstrate and illustrate your component with its variants and inside complex application contexts, all rendered as part of your component's documentation
-* **Ripple CI** Propagating CI along the dependency tree, so you know how changes upstream will affect dependencies, even before they adopt the changes
+* **Ripple CI** Propagating CI along the dependency tree, so you know how changes upstream will affect dependents, even before they adopt the changes

 ## Version Incompatibility